Ardhanari/xr-online-resource/README.md

 -   Easy way to add new entries - user fills out the form and the link with all it’s information is added to the database instantly (create)

+**Important** Some options are only available for logged in users.
+To access them use credentials stored in [CREDENTIALS.md](https://github.com/Ardhanari/xr-online-resource-5.10-backup-/blob/master/CREDENTIALS.md)

 ### Existing features

 #### Navigation